JoshData/jot/README.md

 * On numbers: SET, MATH

-* On strings and arrays: SET, INS, DEL, SPLICE, APPLY
+* On strings and arrays: SET, SPLICE, APPLY

 * On objects: SET, PUT, REM, APPLY